Do you want to block out the noise from the outer world and get lost in your music and movies? Then check out one of these

 This headphone is extremely well-padded for comfort and it’s also pretty lightweight at just 8 ounces.
 In terms of noise cancelation alone, they are perhaps even better than the aforementioned Sony WH1000XM3 and Bowers & Wilkins PX headphones, though their sound quality isn’t quite as sharp.

 Even though its sound quality doesn’t match up to Sony WH1000XM3, it is still nothing to be scoffed at.
 This is one of the best headphones when it comes to the pure power of its bass.
 If you enjoy electronic music and other kinds of music with a heavy reliance on bass, then you’ll really appreciate this.
 The only issue is that the bass sometimes comes at the expense of other instrumental elements.

-Are you overwhelmed by how expensive some of the other noise canceling headphones on this list are?
+Are you overwhelmed by how expensive some of the other noise cancelling headphones on this list are?
 If so, you can look towards Bose QuietComfort 25 as your relatively affordable budget-friendly alternative.

-Bose QuietComfort 25 once used to be just as expensive as all the other noise canceling headphones on this list.
+Bose QuietComfort 25 once used to be just as expensive as all the other noise cancelling headphones on this list.
 However, they have recently slashed their prices considerably, making it half as expensive as the other headphones here.
-However, despite the low cost, it continues to be an extremely powerful noise canceling headphone with brilliant sound quality.
+However, despite the low cost, it continues to be an extremely powerful noise cancelling headphone with brilliant sound quality.